 Method of Instruction

 Courses are taught in English using a blended distance learning methodology.
 Students have live online weekly meetings with their course instructors, which are recorded and available for offline viewing as well.
 Course forums are used to interact with the instructors asynchronously, and all relevant educational activities, course assignments and submissions, etc., are done online via the course’s educational platform.
-Coursework includes biweekly assignments and class projects.
-Final exams are taken in-class at the student’s country of residence or in designated exam centers in Cyprus and abroad (subject to factors and conditions determined by the University).
+Coursework includes biweekly assignments and class projects. Εxams are administered through the e-Class Distance Learning Platform of the University, with the use of special online proctoring software.

 Each student can optionally enrol, once or twice, in the free of charge Thematic Unit (i.e. Module) "Industry Placement", which awards five (5) ECTS.
 The module offers a structured placement, designed to offer students specific industry and professional experience in their particular field of study, and to allow them to build their skills in a real-world setting.
 The hosting institution can be any public or private organisation operating in the Republic of Cyprus: